SAP-samples/teched2025-DA262/exercises/ex6/ex6.4/README.md

 <br>![](/exercises/ex6/ex6.4/images/10_openhdi.png)

-11. Click on Synonyms,  right click on the __RISK_MANAGEMENT_U00_VT_HISTORICAL_AUDIT_LOGS__ and click on open data to view the data.
+11. Click on Synonyms,  right click on the __VT_HISTORICAL_AUDIT_LOGS__ and click on open data to view the data.

 <br>![](/exercises/ex6/ex6.4/images/11_opensyndata.png)

 12. Now, go back to your SAP Build Code & to your CAP Project, edit your schema.cds under src folder ( src>schema.cds).
-Add the following to the end of your current model.
+Add the following to the end of your current model outside the context { }.

 ```cds